KianBankeLarsen/Examinus-Calculatus/README.md

 # Examinus Calculatus

-**Version 0.0.1**
+**Version 0.2.0**

 A simple online CAS system.
 The project was written as an exam project.

 ---
 ## Current features
-* Parser and interpreter that supports basic arithmetic, including nested expressions and the binary operators +, -, *, / and the unary operators + and -.
+* Parser and interpreter that supports basic arithmetic, including nested expressions and the binary operators '+', '-', '*', '/', the unary operators '+', '-' and '!', and functions calls.

-## Planned features
 * A web-application that lets you interactively evaluate expressions.
     * Syntax highlighting
     * Built-in functions list.
+## Planned features
 * Support for simple algebra.
 * Support for number theory.
 * Support for calculations with units, and conversions between units.